APCSP-SLCA/slides/compression/slides.md

 ## **Run Length Encoding**

-a method of compression that describes how many times a character or text is repeated
+* a method of compression that describes how many times a character or text is repeated

+* starting from left to right, we start counting how many times `1` is repeated, then how many times `0` is repeated, etc.

-Instead of `000001111111` &rarr; `5 0 7 1`
+Instead of `000001111111` &rarr; `0 5 7`

 ---